Field-induced transitions from incommensurate to commensurate phases in helical antiferromagnets: Application to

-The frequency $\omega_0$ of antiferromagnetic resonance at zero field is given in the linear spin-wave approximation by Eq.~\eqref{spec} at ${\bf k = k}_{0i}$.
-Taking into account quantum corrections to this finding, one has to replace $S$ by its renormalized value $\overline{S}$, \cite{chub} the result being
+The frequency $\Omega$ of antiferromagnetic resonance at zero field is given in the linear spin-wave approximation by Eq.~\eqref{spec} at ${\bf k = k}_{0i}$.
+Taking into account quantum and thermal corrections to this finding, one has to replace $S$ by its renormalized value $\overline{S}$, \cite{chub} the result being

-One obtains from these equations $\overline{S} = S-0.136$ and $\omega_0=87$~GHz.
+where $n_{\bf k} = (e^{\epsilon_{\bf k}/T}-1)^{-1}$ is the Plank's function and renormalization \eqref{renorm} is also implied.
+One obtains from these equations $\overline{S} = S-0.136$ and $\Omega=87$~GHz at $T=0$.
 The latter value is close to 90~GHz obtained by ESR measurements \cite{rbfemoo2}.
-Values of the staggered magnetization found in neutron scattering experiments 1.95(25) \cite{mitamura} and 2.10(5) \cite{inami} are somewhat smaller than the value of 2.36 predicted by Eq.~\eqref{st}.
-However, taking into account thermal fluctuations at the temperature of experiments brings the theoretical result $\overline{S}=2.25$ closer to the experimental findings.
+Values of the staggered magnetization found in neutron scattering experiments 1.95(25) \cite{mitamura} and 2.10(5) \cite{inami} are somewhat smaller than the value of 2.36 predicted by Eq.~\eqref{st} at $T=0$.
+However, taking into account thermal fluctuations at the temperature of experiments brings the theoretical result $\overline{S}=2.26$ closer to the experimental findings.

-It is seen from Fig.~\ref{neutronfig} that spectra of three magnon branches corresponding to $\epsilon_{\bf k}$, $\epsilon_{\bf k+k_0}$, and $\epsilon_{\bf k-k_0}$ and calculated using Eqs.~\eqref{spec} and \eqref{param} describe well neutron scattering data from Ref.~\cite{rbfemoo5}.
+It is seen from Fig.~\ref{neutronfig} that spectra of three magnon branches corresponding to $\epsilon_{\bf k}$, $\epsilon_{\bf k+k_0}$, and $\epsilon_{\bf k-k_0}$ and calculated using Eqs.~\eqref{spec}, \eqref{renorm}, and \eqref{param} describe well neutron scattering data from Ref.~\cite{rbfemoo5}.
 The simplified model with $J_a=J_b=0$ proposed in Ref.~\cite{rbfemoo5} (which does not, however, explain the helical ordering along $c$ axis) also reproduces well neutron spectra using Eq.~\eqref{spec} at ${\bf k}_0={\bf k}_{0i}$ and $J_2=0.0017$~meV (but not at $J_2=0.0007$~meV as reported in Ref.~\cite{rbfemoo5}).